mattherman/MbDotNet/docs/v4-to-v5-migration.md

 - The following types have been renamed: `StubBase` -> `Stub`, `PredicateBase` -> `Predicate`, `ResponseBase` -> `Response`
   - This should not impact most users since these are abstract base classes
 - If a `Key` or `Cert` are provided when creating an HTTPS imposter they will now be validated and an exception will be thrown if they are not valid PEM-formatted strings
+- The `MbDotNet.Enums` namespace has been removed and its types moved elsewhere

 Continue reading for detailed guidance on the updates you may need to make in order to upgrade to v5.x of the package.